CHAPTER 1

 The small town coffee shop was cheery in its decor.
 Even though it was 2006, the red and white checkered curtains and glassed lithographs of Elvis Presley and James Dean attempted to offer a more nostalgic feel.
 Theresa sat savoring a cup of fancy java with just the perfect amount of froth floating on top—the foam being a delicacy one of the young employees had introduced her to a few months back.

-If not for her enjoying a moment of stillness, the tardiness of the students might have irritated her—a pet-peeve held over from her teaching days.
+If not for her enjoying a moment of stillness, the tardiness of the students might have irritated her—a pet peeve held over from her teaching days.

-She gazed at the modern-day juke box intended to appear as if it came right out of a fifties malt shop with its yellow and red colors and numbered buttons.
+She gazed at the modern-day jukebox intended to appear as if it came right out of a fifties malt shop with its yellow and red colors and numbered buttons.
 Wake Up Little Susie by the Everly Brothers played.
-Theresa allowed her eyes to close recalling how she struggled to dance to that song when she was in college.
+Theresa allowed her eyes to close, recalling how she struggled to dance to that song when she was in college.
 Both of her left feet tromping on her partner’s feet.
 And, that boy…

 A merry jingle announced the entrance of new customers, and Theresa opened her eyes, saw the girls, and waved them over.
-They rushed to the booth and clambered in plopping over-stuffed backpacks on the table.
+They rushed to the booth and clambered in, plopping over-stuffed backpacks on the table.

 “We’re so sorry, Ms. Clavin,” said Darcy.
 “Liz just got her license and she drives like a snail.”